Con Funk Shun: Later years

 Pilate became the in-house record producer and songwriter for M.C.
 Hammer and his record label Bust It Records.
 He worked on several albums for the company, including Hammer's Please Hammer, Don't Hurt 'Em album, as well as the bulk of Special Generation's 1990 début album, Take It to the Floor.
 Lead singer Michael Cooper embarked on a successful career as a solo artist, releasing his solo début album Love Is Such a Funny Game on Warner Bros.
 Records in 1987, and releasing the 1989 album Just What I Like and the 1992 album Get Closer on Warner Bros.' sister label Reprise Records.

+In 1997 Louis McCall was shot and killed in a home invasion robbery.
+Age 45.
 As recently as 2013, their eleven Mercury Records albums, along with their Greatest Hits and Best of Con Funk Shun albums, continue to be remastered and released digitally.

-In 2015, the More than Love album was released.
+In 2015, the More Than Love album was released.
 Three of the original band members, Michael Cooper, Felton Pilate and Karl Fuller, currently tour as Con Funk Shun.
 In March 2017, they celebrated their 45th anniversary as a band with four sold-out shows at Yoshi's in Oakland, California.

 Legacy

 As the late Louis A. McCall Sr. was born in Alameda, California, his name was chosen in April 2014 by the Alameda City Planning Board to be used for one of the street names in the proposed residential community, Alameda Landing.

 On September 21, 2014, the seven band members were honored by the National R&B Music Society with a Lifetime Achievement Award, at a black tie dinner and award ceremony in Atlantic City, New Jersey.

 In 1996, the R&B group Dru Hill covered Con Funk Shun's "Love's Train" for their eponymous debut album.
 The song was also covered in February 2022 by R&B duo Silk Sonic.
+Bruno Mars also released a cover of "Love's Train" in 2022.